hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 ### QTL mapping (6 pt)

-- A brief description about the objectives of the [original paper](https://github.com/hos6236/hos6236.github.io/blob/master/classes/QTLmapping_3.pdf) and the data set considered (number of markers, population size, phenotype considered and other information) (2pt).
+- A brief description about the objectives of the [original paper](https://github.com/hos6236/hos6236.github.io/blob/master/classes/QTLmapping_3.pdf) and the data set considered (number of markers, population size and type, phenotype considered and other information) (2pt).

 - Describe the QTLs identified considering the methods: Single Marker Regression, Interval Mapping and Composite Interval Method.
 Indicate the QTL position in the linkage group, their effects, and other relevant information.
 Use graphics to represent the results for each method (4 pts).